What does the future hold for Ontario Bed & Breakfasts, and for FOBBA in particular? Change isn't just coming. It's here.

 Affiliation with Resorts of Ontario

-We've had two very productive meetings with senior executives of Resorts of Ontario, which has its administrative office in Orillia.
+We've had several very productive meetings with senior executives of Resorts of Ontario, which has its administrative office in Orillia.
 We are exploring an affiliation between the two organizations, and are in the process of working out what that would look like.

 Both groups see advantages in working together.
 For FOBBA, it could mean support in terms of human resources, marketing reach and higher-profile marketing opportunities for members and for FOBBA, preferred pricing from associated vendors, and support on advocacy and industry-related issues.